Codingtolearn123/hosting/docs/virtualsky-setup.md

 ## 3. VirtualSky AI Builder Plugin

 1. Upload `virtualsky-ai-builder.zip` under **Plugins → Add New → Upload Plugin** and activate it.
-2. The plugin registers a custom post type (`virtualsky_agent`) and adds **AI Agent Builder** to the admin menu.
+2. The plugin registers a custom post type (`virtualsky_agent`) and adds **AI Agent Builder** to the admin menu along with an **API Settings** submenu.
-3. Create agents with goal, tone, model, and prompts; copy the generated shortcode `[virtualskywp_agent id="123"]` into Gutenberg blocks or templates.
+3. Open **AI Agent Builder → API Settings** and store your OpenAI-compatible provider, base URL, default model, and API key.
+The builder UI surfaces connection status but never exposes the raw key publicly.
-4. Use `[virtualskywp_agent_preview]` for live previews on the AI Agent Builder landing page.
+4. Create agents with goal, tone, model, and prompts; copy the generated shortcode `[virtualskywp_agent id="123"]` into Gutenberg blocks or templates.
-5. Map API keys inside the theme options to power production chat integrations later.
+5. Use `[virtualskywp_agent_preview]` for live previews on the AI Agent Builder landing page.

 ## 4. WHMCS Theme (VirtualSkyHost)